DarwinAwardWinner/transfercoder/README.md

 # Prerequisites

-* Python with plac module
+* Python with the plac and mutagen modules installed
-* Quod Libet - For copying audio tags
-* Perl Audio Converter (yes, *Perl*) - For transcoding
-* Audio encoders and/or decoders for the formats that you are transcoding
+* ffmpeg - For transcoding (Make sure ffmpeg is complied with encode and/or decode support for the formats you require)
 * Rsync (optional) - For faster copying of small changes

-The prerequisites are a little odd.
-This Python script calls a Perl script for transcoding.
-Why?
-Because it took about five lines of code to implement it.
-I would rather do it via Gstreamer, but I haven't used it before and it looks like it would be a lot more than five lines of code.
-PAC encapsulates the logic for choosing the proper audio decoders and encoders, and Quod Libet's MusicFile class does the same for loading and saving tags.
-Note that you don't need to actually *use* Quod Libet the music player.
-The script simply requires one of its modules.

 As indicated, rsync is an optional dependency.
 It is primarily be useful if you changed only file tags on files that do not require